 If you see a regular hyperlink code, the HREF command, then it is a do-follow link.

 On the other hand, if the code includes a no-follow tag and the hyperlink code, it is definitely a no-follow link.

 As you can see, the only difference between the two when it comes to the HTML method is that do-follow links have a default coding, while no-follow links have a no-follow tag.
-This is also what you need to integrate to convert a link to a no-follow one on your site.
+You need to integrate this to convert a link to a no-follow one on your site.